-- Governmental bodies appointed by law to settle the costs of flights exempted from air navigation charges are the Ministry for Innovation and Technology, Ministry of Defence and Ministry of Foreign Affairs. - Governmental organizations the Company purchases services from, or has obligations to pay to, are the Ministry for Innovation and Technology, Ministry of Defence, Hungarian National Asset Management Inc., the National Transport Authority, MVM Partner Energiakereskedő Ltd. and Hungarian Meteorological Service. - The founder's and owner's rights are exercised by the Minister without portfolio for the management of national assets.
-The dividend paid to the ministry was HUF 1,000,000 thousand in 2018 and HUF 1,000,000 thousand in 2017.
+- Governmental bodies appointed by law to settle the costs of flights exempted from air navigation charges are the Ministry for Innovation and Technology, Ministry of Defence and Ministry of Foreign Affairs. - Governmental organizations the Company purchases services or leases assets from, or has obligations to pay to, are the Ministry for Innovation and Technology, Ministry of Defence, Hungarian National Asset Management Inc., the Directorate General of Public Procurement, MVM Partner Energiakereskedő Ltd., MFK Magyar Fejlesztési Központ Nonprofit Ltd., Antenna Hungária Plc., and Hungarian Meteorological Service. - The founder's and owner's rights are exercised by the Minister without portfolio for the management of national assets.
+The dividend paid to the ministry was HUF 1,000,000 thousand in 2019 and HUF 1,000,000 thousand in 2018.